 1 b.
-Service expectations

-2

-3 c.
-Research, scholarship and creative activity

-4

-5 d.
-Professional development related to teaching, research and service

-6

-7 e.
-Undergraduate and graduate advising

-8

-9 f.
-Student contact and communication

-10

-11 1 4.
-Workload policies should also describe a process for accounting for individual

-12 faculty needs when assigning workload.
-Factors to consider include, but are not limited to:

-13

-14 a.
-New course preparations

-15

-16 b.
-Balance of workload components based on faculty review, promotion and tenure,

-17 professional development expectations and agenda for research, scholarship and creative

-18 activity

-19

-20 c.
-Administrative duties

-21

-22 d.
-Timing of activities (e.g., publication and grant deadlines, course load in given terms,

-23 and promotion review dates)

-24

-25 e.
-Job description

-26

-27 5.
-An individual's particular professional responsibilities shall be assigned in

-28 accord ance with the departmental or unit policy.
-Assignments shall reflect:

-29

-30 a.
-The instruction, research, and service needs of the university and its departments,

-31 institutes, centers and other academic units;

-32

-33 b.
-The bargaining unit member's qualifications and expertise and potential to

-34 acquire the appropriate expertise;

-35

-36 c.
-The bargaining unit member's evolving professional interests;

-37 d.
-Generally accepted practices in the field; and

-38

-39 e.
+Service expectations 2 3 c.
+Research, scholarship and creative activity 4 5 d.
+Professional development related to teaching, research and service 6 1 7 e.
+Undergraduate and graduate advising 8 9 f.
+Student contact and communication 10 a 11 1.
+Workload policies should also describe a process for accounting for individual 12 faculty needs when assigning workload.
+Factors to consider include, but are not limited to: 13 14 a.
+New course preparations 15 16 b.
+Balance of workload components based on faculty review, promotion and tenure, 17 υ. professional development expectations and agenda for research, scholarship and creative 18 activity 19 20 c.
+Administrative duties 21 22 d.
+Timing of activities (e.g., publication and grant deadlines, course load in given terms, 23 and promotion review dates) 24 25 26 e.
+Job description 27 Section 5.
+An individual's particular professional responsibilities shall be assigned in 28 29 ance with the departmental or unit policy.
+Assignments shall reflect: 30 a.
+The instruction, research, and service needs of the university and its departments, 31 institutes, centers and other academic units; 32 33 b.
+The bargaining unit member's qualifications and expertise and potential to 34 acquire the appropriate expertise; 35 36 c.
+The bargaining unit member's evolving professional interests; 37 d.
+Generally accepted practices in the field; and 38 39 e.
 A realistic balance of duties consistent with the criteria for review.

-40

-41 Section 6.
-The Provost or designee shall be responsible for the scheduling and assignment of all

-42 bargaining unit faculty members' professional responsibilities.
-Bargaining unit faculty members

-43 shall be afforded the opportunity to meet with their dean, director or department or unit head at

-44 least annually, before responsibilities are assigned, to discuss the bargaining unit faculty

-45 member's preferences regarding assignments for teaching, research, service and other

-46 professional responsibilities as set forth in this Article, and the member's anticipated resource
+10 Castia The Drawest on decision as shall be used with a few the scheduling and assignment of all 11 12 Section 6.
+The Provost or designee shall be responsible for the scheduling and assignment of all bargaining unit faculty members' professional responsibilities.
+Bargaining unit faculty members +2 13 shall be afforded the opportunity to meet with their dean, director or department or unit head at +3 14 least annually, before responsibilities are assigned, to discuss the bargaining unit faculty 15 member's preferences regarding assignments for teaching, research, service and other 16 professional responsibilities as set forth in this Article, and the member's anticipated resource

-needs.
+1 needs.